Quicklist: Toilet Types and Options

 Though it’s not an extremely difficult DIY project, installing a toilet is best left to those with at least some DIY experience.
 If you’re not handy, there’s no reason not to call in a professional to do the job.

 One-piece toilets are usually slightly easier to install than two-piece toilets.
-However, two-piece toilets can still be effectively installed by those with a little experience.
+However, two-piece toilets can still be effectively installed by those with little experience.

 Wall-hanging toilets are the one type that you should almost always hire a professional contractor to install.
 These toilets usually incorporate a tank within your wall, so the installation process is much more complicated than simply connecting a toilet to your plumbing.